wulfgarpro/history-sync/README.md

 * ZSH_HISTORY_FILE_ENC: your encrypted zsh_history file location
 * ZSH_HISTORY_COMMIT_MSG: your default message when pushing to $ZSH_HISTORY_PROJ
 * ZSH_HISTORY_DEFAULT_RECIPIENT: default recipient used when pushing history
+* ZSH_HISTORY_GIT_REMOTE: if set, the plugin will automatically clone the specified Git remote repository on first use

 Which have the following defaults: